Willow Smith: Personal life

 In early May 2014, Moisés Arias, who was 20, was photographed shirtless sitting on a bed with 13-year-old Smith, who was clothed.
 The photo triggered an investigation into the Smith family by the Los Angeles County Department of Children and Family Services.
 The family was cleared.

 In June 2019, Smith revealed that she is bisexual, stating: "I love men and women equally".
 She also mentioned her support of polyamorous relationships and her desire to be in one.
-She is a practicing Hindu and has been actively seen following ISKCON, which follows the doctrine of Gaudiya Vaishnavism with a tradition which believes Krishna as the Supreme Lord.
+She is a practicing Hindu and has been actively seen following ISKCON, which follows the doctrine of Gaudiya Vaishnavism with a tradition which believes Krishna is the Supreme Lord.